Heterogeneous Treatment Effects under Network Interference: A Nonparametric Approach Based on Node Connectivity: Consistency and Asymptotic Normality

+We first present new empirical process theory which is critical for our analysis.
+Since we use the same data to both estimate the nuisance functions and form the kernel-weighted averages, this creates nontrivial dependence in our setting of a {\it single} observed network.
+We believe this theory is of general interest to researchers working under network dependence.

-The \emph{neighborhood dependence} assumption, originally introduced by \citet{stein1972bound}, restricts dependencies within a network, allowing us to analyze each unit's outcome in isolation from non-neighboring units, as if it were a separate experiment.
+The key assumption which makes this theory tractable is a particular form of \emph{network dependence}, which restricts dependencies within the network and allows us to analyze each unit's outcome in isolation from non-neighboring units.